Welcome to all Thinkfinity Community Group Owners!

 I am posting the intro very late, but now have some time to catch up from this Spring activities.
 After 10 yrs, I am in my last week as Technology Integration Supervisor for the largest school district in Michigan's Upper Peninsula, Marquette Area Public Schools.
 I have also been adjunct for Northern Michigan University Education Technology classes these past three semesters.
 Previously I was the building technology coordinator for a K- 6 charter school in Lansing, MI for 3 yrs.
 Previous to that I was a curriculum specialist for a Computer Managed Software company for 7 yrs, also in Lansing, MI.
 My classroom experiences go back to the 70's in Michigan K-12, Adult and GED ed in NY City and Detroit.I have a Master of Ed (Wayne State U) and MLIS (U of Wisconsin, Milwaukee - online).

 In the process of retiring from all the hands-on, I reflect on how far and how fast educational resources and tools have changed, but are just barely trailing the changes experienced globally in most other arenas.
 I see technology skills and creativity as crucial to students and teachers today to be able to comfortably and successfully meet these new and ever changing challenges.

 Just reading over these intro messages, I am excited with the opportunities to learn and share with you all.

-Note: Fran owns the group, Technology for Teachers @ MAPS, which is an Open and other groups which are private.
+Note: Fran owns the group, The specified item was not found., which is an Open and other groups which are private.
 I hope we hear more from her on how to engage pre-service teachers in the community.
 There are so many blue-ribbon Thinkfinity resources available to these teachers, not to mention the possibility of mentors to guide them.